 Funny Gifts To Give Them A Chuckle

-Now while the gifts I've gone through up till now are all great choices they might not be an option for everyone.
+The gift ideas I've gone through up till now are all great choices, but they might not be an option for everyone.

 Well because there are some construction workers that already have everything.